Last week, I talked about some of the struggles and breakthroughs we’ve had as a team in defining a creative direction for Colette.

 Today, I wanted to share more specifics of how our process has changed and evolved as we’ve grown, and the methods we’ve been using to bring more focus and clarity to the things we create.

 I think you might even find it relevant to your own sewing practice.
-It definitely helped us in developing our upcoming pattern (coming September 6 – don’t forget to sign up to become a pattern insider for more details).
+It definitely helped us in developing our upcoming pattern (coming September 6).

 Today, I’m going to tell you about how we went about learning about our customers and turned that into an overall creative direction.